t-p-r/asimon/README.md

-# ASIMON - Automated System for task Management and creatION
+# ASIMON - Automated System for problem Management and creatION

 (no i'm not fixing that acronym)

 ## What is this?

-A collection of tools to help you create, test and manage [competitive programming problems](cp_intro.md).
+A set of tools (in Python) and libraries (in C++) to help you create and manage [competitive programming (CP) problems](cp_intro.md).

 ## Features:

-- Test creation and packaging.
+- *Using your C++ source files*, ASIMON can:
+    - create multi-subtask tests from your prompts *in an optionally reproducible manner*.
+    - archive said tests in a format compatible to online judges (currently only DMOJ and its derivatives are supported).
-- Time and result comparison between implementations.
+    - stress-test and judge your implementations.

-Currently C++ is the only supported language.
+    - store all those resources in a foolproof format.
+- *To help you write the C++ source files*, ASIMON includes these submodules:
+    - an [version](https://github.com/t-p-r/testlib-asimon) of [testlib.h](https://github.com/MikeMirzayanov/testlib/) which completely bypasses file I/O.
+    - [CPDSA](https://github.com/t-p-r/cpdsa) - a library containing many well-known data structures and algorithms but has yet to appear in the C++ STL.

 ## Requirement

-A Linux-running machine with the following packages installed:
+A Linux or Windows-running machine with the following packages installed:
 - `python`
-- `python-zstandard`
-- A C++ compiler supporting C++20, preferably `gcc` (`clang` may work but isn't tested).
+- A C++ compiler, preferably `gcc` (`clang` may work but isn't tested).
+If you use CPDSA then the compiler must also supports C++20.

-## Getting started
+## Installation

 1. Clone the repository.

 ```bash
 $ git clone https://github.com/t-p-r/asimon
 ```
 2. Go into the source directory

 ```bash
 $ cd asimon
 $ cd src
 ```
-2. (Optional but highly recommended) Initiate git submodules.
+3. (Optional but highly recommended) Initiate git submodules.

 ```bash
 $ git submodule update --init.